Credit: iStock.com – Enot-poloskun

 About the authors

-Metkel Yebiyo is a PhD researcher at London South Bank University
+Metkel Yebiyo is a lecturer in Sustainable Energy Systems and Building Services Engineering at London South Bank University at London South Bank University

 Professor Andy Ford is acting director of research and enterprise and professor of building systems engineering at LSBU